victimsnino/Examples-of-Design-Patterns/Creational/Builder/Readme.md

 !
 In the such a situation builder is responsible for 'creating' suitable materials and parts !
 And director is responsible for 'how to create' some forms !
 For example, building of any 'coupe' car is the same: 4 wheels, 2 doors, but it can use different types of metal of interior.
 !
-Let's imagine, that last things depends from the brand, then ! ******************************************************************************** CoupeDirector ford_coupe{ FordBuilder() }
+Let's imagine, that last things depends from the brand, then build ferrari coupe and ford truck ! ******************************************************************************** CoupeDirector ferrari_coupe{ FerrariBuilder() }
-# Add Ford's wheels
-# Add Ford's seats
-# Add Ford's door
-# Add Ford's spoiler
-# Add Ford's turbine
-# Builded car with 2 doors, 4 wheels, 2 seats, trailer exist: false, spoiler: true, turbine: true
-CoupeDirector ferrari_coupe{ FerrariBuilder() }
 # Add Ferrari's wheels
 # Add Ferrari's seats